Restaurants with Outstanding Pies:

 Best Bakeries for Pie:

 If you’re in need of a full pie (or a slice on the go), check out these bakeries with very strong pie game.

-This newcomer to the Freret Street scene can make all of your pie dreams come true.
+This female-owned Freret Street bakery can make all of your pie dreams come true.
 Looking for a full pie?
 They can do pre-orders.
 Want to just wander in and see what tickles your fancy?
 They offer a variety of slices and hand pies, not to mention a rotating selection of seasonal savory options, like apple cheddar and winter root vegetable.

-While we adore this Bayou Road spot for their signature cupcakes, any pie pro will tell you not to sleep on their pie shots–which are miniature, one-to-two bite confections that are perfect for when you need just a pop of pie in your life.
+While we adore this Bayou Road spot for their signature cupcakes, any pie pro will tell you not to sleep on their Pixie pies–which are perfect for when you need just a pop of pie in your life.